dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/designing_a_great_form.md

 ---
-title: Form building tips
+title: Designing a great form
-order: 2
+order: 3
 include_formrenderer: true
 app_pages:
   - projectadmin-wizard-responseform
+redirect_from: /articles/screendoor/response_form/form_building_tips.html
 ---

 Your form is the core of your Screendoor project.
 To ensure that you provide a smooth experience for your respondents and collect accurate and relevant information, we want to help you make your forms: